arjinfo/veRICKS/docs/NFTAuction.md

 - [ ] sell rewards to wFTM
 - [ ] maxBid with rewards
-- [ ] write conditional statement for distribution of rewards to stakers
+- [ ] write conditional statement for distribution of rewards to veRICKS Protocol stakers.

 ### sell rewards